-The Earth Federation Institute (EFI) was formerly known as the Institute on World Problems (IOWP).
+The Earth Constitution Institute (EFI) was formerly known as the Institute on World Problems (IOWP).
 The IOWP was founded in 2003 as a tax-deductible non-profit organization in the USA.
 Since that time IOWP has held seminars and educational sessions in many countries around the world, promoting the study of world problems in relation to their integrated solution under the Earth Constitution.
 The IOWP itself replaced the Graduate School of World Problems created by WCPA leaders in 1995.
-IOWP’s name was changed in 2019 to the “Earth Federation ” to better reflect our work on behalf of global democracy and the Constitution for the Federation of Earth.
+IOWP’s name was changed in 2019 to the “Earth Constitution ” to better reflect our work on behalf of global democracy and the Constitution for the Federation of Earth.
 The web pages of EFI are:

 The Institute works with the World Constitution and Parliament Association and together they sponsor the World Parliament University (WPU) on-line.
 Below is the official mission statement for EFI: